ecnerwallegin/LinkedInDemoApp/README.md

 1. Having build the container it can simply be run using <code>docker run -p 8080:80 linkedin_app</code>.
 This will mean that the application is accessible on port 8080.
 You can access via a browser at <code>http://localhost:8080</code>

 NB.
-It goes without saying that you'll need to authenticate with LinkedIn in orde to use the app so you'll need an account there.
+It goes without saying that you'll need to authenticate with LinkedIn in order to use the app so you'll need an account there.